 But degrees don't always facilitate career progression.
 We are still seeing a strong gender bias.
 The first full female chemistry professor in the UK, Judith Howard of Durham University, only took her chair in 1991.
 In chemistry, there were a mere 0.8% females.
 Extrapolations see no parity between male and female professors existing before the year 2120!

-“Women scientists across the nation are doing tremendous work, but they often do not receive the recognition they deserve for their achievements,” Greenberger said.
+The Washington Post writes about a report from the Business-Higher Education Forum on the lack of math and science teachers in the U.S. The report calls for higher pay, better mentoring, and a reduced teaching load the first year to better retain young science teachers.
+According to the report, one of the reasons for the science teacher shortage is that "Women no longer provide the captive teacher labor pool that they were prior to 1980."“Women scientists across the nation are doing tremendous work, but they often do not receive the recognition they deserve for their achievements,” Greenberger said.
 “Women often fail to nominate themselves and many never ask others to nominate them for awards, so we have established a program to aid the process.

 “Given that so few women have received the National Medal of Science, I hope the White House, the National Science Foundation and the National Science and Technology Medals Foundation, all of which play a role in promoting medal, will strengthen their targeted outreach and promotions to ensure that qualified women are nominated and recognized.”